 Starwood Preferred Guest® Credit Card from American Express: Where It Falls Flat

 The biggest downside that comes with using the Starwood Preferred Guest® Credit Card from American Express is how hard points are to earn.
-With this card, you’ll earn just 1 point per dollar on all purchases and only 2 points per dollar spent at Starwood properties unless you are a Gold or Platinum member.
-Meanwhile a comparable travel card like the Chase Sapphire Preferred® Card will let you earn 2 points per dollar spent on travel and dining, a feature which helps you rack up points that much quicker.
+With this card, you’ll earn 2 bonus points per dollar on all eligible purchases.

 Another possible downside is that, unlike other flexible cards, the Starwood Preferred Guest® Credit Card from American Express doesn’t let you redeem points for cash back.
 If you want a card that lets you redeem your points in several different ways, you might be wise to consider a flexible rewards card or cash back card instead.